MukeshAdhvaryu/ASP.NETCore.CQRS.Common/README.md

 3. Some may consider even using service repository a sin, I am not one of them.
    Using DbContext directly without an abstraction layer can never be a good design.

-Without model binding, I am in a fix.
+Without model binding, We are in a fix.
 Especially, when Swagger does not allow Body support in GET.
-I am using SearchParamter - abody via FindAll method to fetch records matching search criteria.
+I am using SearchParamter - a body via FindAll() method to fetch records matching search criteria.
 Thankfully, we have some help there:

 For any entity we need model binding we need to have the following method be placed inside the entity: